 - Associate Dean

-- Director, M.S. in Environmental Management and Sustainability
+- Director, M.S. in Sustainability Analytics and Management

-Roland Calia is an associate dean at Illinois Tech’s Stuart School of Business and is also director of the Master of Public Policy and Administration and the Master of Science in Environmental Management and Sustainability programs.
+Roland Calia is an associate dean at Illinois Tech’s Stuart School of Business and is also director of the Master of Public Administration and the Master of Science in Sustainability Analytics and Management programs.
 He teaches courses in public and nonprofit financial management, capital budgeting, public management, comparative public administration, and economic development.
 Calia was the 2022 recipient of the Brownlow Teacher of the Year Award from the American Society for Public Administration (ASPA) Greater Chicago Chapter.

 Calia’s research interests focus on state and local government governance, tax, and fiscal policies.
 His recent applied policy research includes reports on countercyclical fiscal policy in the states during the COVID-19 pandemic, facilitating the incorporation of unincorporated areas of Cook County, residential and commercial effective property tax rates in southern Cook County municipalities, and recommendations for reforming Chicago Public Schools finance and governance.